Nedohin comes off the bench for Alberta at Scotties Tournament of Hearts

 The 41-year-old quit competitive curling two years ago after two decades and a pair of national titles.

-But the emergency call-up by Shannon Kleibrink has been the busiest alternate player at the Scotties Tournament of Hearts in St. Catharines, Ont.
+But the emergency call-up by Shannon Kleibrink has been coming off the bench a lot at the Scotties Tournament of Hearts in St. Catharines, Ont.

-Nedohin skipped her third and fourth games for Alberta on Tuesday because of Kleibrink’s ailing back.
+Nedohin skipped her second and third games for Alberta on Tuesday because of Kleibrink’s ailing back.
 Alberta’s record was 3-3 with Nedohin in the house for two of those wins.

 “I have to be honest.
 I never thought I’d be back,” Nedohin said.
 “I’m going to get emotional.
 It feels really good to be back.

-“For me, it’s harsh that’s Shannon’s back is not feeling well, but at the same sense, something was presented to me and I’m just going to roll with it.”
+“For me, it’s harsh that’s Shannon’s back is not feeling well, but in the same sense, something was presented to me and I’m just going to roll with it.”

 Alternates, or fifths, are insurance policies against injury and illness and generally don’t play much.